gumob/GoogleSearchOption/README.md

 # Overview

-This extension adds date range options to Google search.
-Each item can be easily switched, and it also supports dark mode.
+This extension adds date range options to Google search.<br/>Each item can be easily switched, and it also supports dark mode.

 # Installation